ardKelmendi/rf_codingtask/README.md

 This is still a work in progress.
 Tasks 4 and 5 still arent finished.
 "Testing" is being done by postman and no actuall tests are optimised yet

-note: this task is intented just to give functionallity for now, it needs refactoring regarding OOP desing
+note: this task is intented just to give functionallity for now, it needs refactoring regarding OOP desing and propper testing for edge cases

 # dependecies
 `git clone https://github.com/jfinkels/flask-restless`